 Like energy gels, energy bars give you a concentrated source of energy designed to fuel your muscles before or during exercise.
 Their chemical makeup includes complex carbohydrates, as well as small doses of protein and caffeine.

 How Do Energy Bars Work?

 Energy bars follow the same absorption process as energy gels.
 Your body breaks down the carbs of the energy bar, turning them into sugars which can then be used as immediate energy or stored for use later on.
 The big difference is that energy bars release energy much slower than gels or drinks because they take longer for your body to break down.
 As a result energy bars are often better to eat before intense exercise rather than during.

 Although they don’t process as fast as gels, they’re still a great way to keep your glycogen stores topped up prior to exercise or competition.
 They also have a long shelf life and are a dense source of carbohydrates.

 Which Endurance Supplement Should You Choose?

 The energy supplement you choose largely depends on what you’re doing, how long you’re doing it for and how big of a role convenience plays.
 If you can take breaks during your exercise (activities like hiking or skiing), then energy bars are a great choice, as your body has more time for the absorption process to occur.

-Energy gels on the other hand, are more effective for non-stop events like marathons, cycling, or triathlons.
-These activities allow little time for breaks, therefore it’s far more beneficial to consume a fast absorbing energy source which can be taken on the go.
-In general it’s fine to use a combination of both bars and gels.
+Energy gels, on the other hand, are more effective for non-stop events like marathons, cycling, or triathlons.
+These activities allow little time for breaks, therefore it’s far more beneficial to consume a fast-absorbing energy source that can be taken on the go.
+In general, it’s fine to use a combination of both bars and gels.
 Just be sure to drink plenty of water to keep yourself hydrated and help avoid issues like stomach cramps.